The short answer is yes, foreigners CAN buy property in Singapore, albeit with restrictions.

 First of all, let us discuss when you or an entity is considered a foreigner.
 Basically, anybody who is not a Singaporean citizen, not a Singapore permanent resident or a corporate entity not incorporated within the Republic of Singapore is considered a foreigner when it comes to buying property in Singapore.

 As you can possibly already tell, one of the legal loopholes to classify yourself as a local can be as simple as incorporating a private fund or company in Singapore, or just becoming a permanent resident in Singapore.
 Due to the legal complexities of this matter, you are advised to seek a local lawyer or PR application immigration consultant like Dream Immigration SG if you wish to make use of such legal loopholes to make big property investments in Singapore or getting a Singapore PR application approved.
+However, you may have noticed that some immigrant consultants boast about their PR application pass rates while others not as much – regarding this matter, you may want to get a better read on this topic before contacting any permanent residence agency.

 Residential versus commercial property in Singapore